 Most law firms, including ours, will advance these costs for you and then deduct them from your final settlement amount.
 It’s important to discuss how these expenses are handled during your initial meeting.
 Your attorney should provide a clear explanation in your fee agreement so you understand exactly what to expect when your case is settled.

-Why a Free Consultation Matters
+Why You Should Start with a Free Consultation

 A free consultation is your opportunity to get professional legal advice without any cost or obligation.
 It’s a crucial first step that allows you to discuss the details of your accident with an experienced attorney, understand your rights, and find out if you have a valid case.
 This meeting is completely confidential and designed to give you the clarity you need to decide on your next steps.